aliencube/Simple-Mock-Web-Service/README.md

 * IIS 7.0 or higher
 * [URL Rewrite module](http://www.iis.net/downloads/microsoft/url-rewrite)

-**SimpleMock** can be run on IIS 6 with a 3rd party URL rewriting module like [Ionics Isapi Rewrite Filter(IIRF)](http://iirf.codeplex.com), [Helicon URL Rewrite](http://www.isapirewrite.com) or [UrlRewritingNet.UrlRewrite](http://www.urlrewriting.net), as long as .NET Framework 4.5 or higher is installed and run on the server machine.
+*NOTE* : **SimpleMock** can be run on IIS 6 with a 3rd party URL rewriting module like [Ionics Isapi Rewrite Filter(IIRF)](http://iirf.codeplex.com), [Helicon URL Rewrite](http://www.isapirewrite.com) or [UrlRewritingNet.UrlRewrite](http://www.urlrewriting.net), as long as .NET Framework 4.5 or higher is installed and run on the server machine.

 # Getting Started #

-Once your IIS has been setup with a URL of `simplemock.local`, just simply run one of the following URLs:
+Once your IIS has been setup with a URL of `simplemock.local`, for example, just simply run one of the following URLs:

     GET		http://simplemock.local/api/contents
     GET		http://simplemock.local/api/content/1